PredictionBrief · Macro Intelligence

 The Fed meets Wednesday.
 The rate decision is already done.
 Prediction markets price a 100% hold for March 18 on nine-figure volume across Kalshi and Polymarket.
 There is no trade in the headline rate.
 The real market is in the dot plot, the dissent count, and the year-end rate path, where the two exchanges disagree by single digits and offer no consensus going into the meeting.

-Live: March FOMC Rate Decision
+Archived: March FOMC Rate Decision · Pre-Meeting

-Mar 15, 2026 · Pre-meeting
+Mar 15, 2026

 Polymarket